queer/singyeong/PROTOCOL.md

 responsible for caching whatever metadata needs to be set so that it can be restored on reconnect, as a client's metadata is always cleared when it disconnects.

+**Client metadata updates are applied lazily.** This is done to make sure that a single client's connection PID cannot be crushed by a flood of updates all at once.
+Currently, a single metadata queue worker will process 50 updates/second, and anything beyond that is left in the queue to be processed later.